This post may contain affiliate links. Thank you for your support.

 These are a great fall-ish cookie for those of you (like me) with family members who prefer a “plain” cookie, not something with a lot of bells, whistles, and add-ins.
-These pumpkin snickerdoodles have a decidedly pumpkin-pie-like flavour, but have that classic, crinkly cookie look to them and won’t provide any surprises when you bite into them. 🙂 I love how this recipe holds a nice poofy shape as they cool and crinkle up a bit, and don’t melt down into a pancake like snickerdoodles often do.
-Since there are no eggs in the ingredients, these cookies can be completely plant-based if you use plant-based butter, which I always do.
+These pumpkin snickerdoodles have a decidedly pumpkin-pie-like flavor but have that classic, crinkly cookie look to them and won’t provide any surprises when you bite into them. 🙂 I love how this recipe holds a nice poofy, fluffy shape as they cool and crinkle up a bit, and don’t melt down into a pancake like snickerdoodles often do.
+Since there are no eggs in the ingredients, these cookies can be completely plant-based if you use plant-based butter, which I often do.
 If you try this recipe, promise me you’ll dip one of these cookies into a mug of chai tea.
 So good!

 Ingredients Needed for The Pumpkin Snickerdoodles